systox1124/AOP-helpFinder/README.md

 # WHAT IS AOP-helpFinder ?

-AOP-helpFinder is a tool developed to help AOP development (Jean-Charles Carvaillo: https://github.com/jecarvaill/aop-helpFinder)(Environ Health Perspect.
+AOP-helpFinder is a tool developed to help AOP development (Jean-Charles Carvaillo: https://github.com/jecarvaill/aop-helpFinder) (Environ Health Perspect.
 2019 Apr;127(4):47005).

 It is based on text mining and parsing process on scientific abstracts.
 AOP-helpFinder allows the identification and extraction of associations between 'Prototypical stressor & event' and 'event & event' at various level of the biological organization (molecular initiating event, key event, and adverse outcome) through analysis of abstracts from the PubMed database. (https://pubmed.ncbi.nlm.nih.gov/).